pcapriotti/optparse-applicative/README.md

 One can also create a custom reader that doesn't use the `Read` typeclass, and use it to parse option arguments.
 A custom reader is a value in the `ReadM` monad.
-We provide `eitherReader :: (String -> Either String a) -> ReadM a` to help create these values, where a `Left` will be hold the error message for a failure.
+We provide `eitherReader :: (String -> Either String a) -> ReadM a` to help create these values, where a `Left` will hold the error message for a failure.

 ```haskell